Disney World Crowd Calendars for 2015

 Disney does know how to handle big crowds.
 There will be special events all month like the Sounds Like Summer concerts in Epcot.
 How "cool" is that?

 The first couple of weeks of August are pretty busy, then, like magic, everyone goes home and the parks are almost empty for the next 6 weeks or so.
-Yep, summertime ends in August and the kiddos go back to school.
-Crowds go away.
+Yep, you heard me right ... crowds go away.

-What an amazing time to visit Disney World.
+What an amazing time to visit Disney World, if you like heat.

 September may be the month of the smallest crowds at Disney World.
 Yes, the smallest.
 It's an amazing time to take a trip to visit Uncle Walt's playground.